Where to Find Bacolod's Best Napoleones: Pendy’s vs. Merci

-In case you have no idea, Napoleones is a famous Bacolod delicacy that is a tasty pastry with a delicious, custard-like filling topped with sugar glazing.
-If you have a sweet tooth, you will surely enjoy this one and may actually become one of your all-time favorites!
+In case you're not familiar with these famous local delicacies, Napoleones are puff pastries with delicious, custard-like filling topped with sugar glazing.
+If you have a sweet tooth, you will surely enjoy this treat.
+It may even become one of your all-time favorites!

-Anyway, in this article, I just want to give you some comparison that will help you out when choosing between Merci or Pendy’s.
+In this article, I'd like to provide a comparison that will help you choose between Merci and Pendy’s.

 Table of Comparison